-Small vials containing spinal fluids and blood were whiskedout of the room and taken to the lab by lab technician, Al Godfrey.
+Small vials containing spinal fluids and blood were whisked out of the room and then taken by technician, Al Godfrey, to the Laboratory for examination..
 Later that day, I met Al Godfrey again.
 He would be kind enough to recount all the happenings down in the lab where the research was being done on Gitty's blood work.
-We ended up being "cup-of-coffee-friends."
-I looked forward to our time together each day, for his reports about reports.
+We ended up being: "cup-of-coffee-friends."
+I looked forward to our time together each day, for his reports about lab reports.
 The need to understand what was happening to Gitty, allowed me to keep up the fight for her life.
-I wanted to learn as much as I could and if possible, not screw up anthing.
+I wanted to learn as much as I could and if possible, not screw anything up.
 I purchased a layman's Medical Encyclopedia at the Grocery store in Edmonston, and over the coming months would read all 15 volumes.
 Understanding brings hope and hope keeps you going.

 Sometime later that night, I remember being with Gitty, who was now ensconced in the enteric isolation ward....
-This was a unit of care reserved for highly infectious diseases....Everyone on this floor was dressed in white flannel gowns, gloved and masked....including myself.
-With in four our five days, we were to see a rapid improvement in her condition, which indicated that the antibiotic was performing as we had hoped it would.
+This is a unit of care reserved for highly infectious diseases....Everyone on this floor was dressed in white flannel gowns, gloved and masked....including myself.
+Within four or five days, we were to see a rapid improvement in her condition, which indicated that the antibiotic was performing as we had hoped it would.
 We were on the track for a full and complete recovery.
 Gitty seemed to be back to her old self.
 Her appetite returned; the fever normal; and the doctors and nurses were happy with her progress.

 By the end of the week we had been given a specific bacterial identification from the lab..
-Al Godfrey kept me up to date.
+Al Godfrey faithfully kept me up to date.
 He was a tall handsome man about 40 years old, I guess.
 He was a soft spoken man who had a quiet and gentle way about him.
-"This bug we are dealing with," said Al, "is a bacteria called Salmonella D." It usually causes god-awful cases of diarrhea but rarely does it get out of the gastro intestinal tract, and into the blood stream, past the blood brain barrier and in to the meninges, as it has with your daughter.
-Salmonella D Meningitis, is very rare.
+"This bug we are dealing with," said Al, "is a bacterium called Salmonella D." It usually causes god-awful cases of diarrhea and rarely does it get out of the gastro-intestinal tract, and into the blood stream, past the blood brain barrier and in to the meninges, as it has with your daughter.
+Salmonella D Meningitis is very rare.
 Contact with powdered eggs, turtles and human waste are possible sources for this infection"

 Where on earth did Gitty pick this thing up?
 Why had she contracted It?
 Was it because her immune system was low...or perhaps because she had not yet received her childhood vaccinations?
 Maybe we should have not gone to Texas.
 Maybe I had caused this illness....I wondered if I had been responsible for the contraction of this deadly disease.
 Al Godfrey assured me that most likely that I had not been the cause.
-Never the less, self-accusiations spun and flashed like a pinball, batting back and forth in my head.
+Never the less, self-accusations would spin and flash like a pinball, batting back and forth in my head.